 In France, nearly one in ten criminal cases involves minors.
 So many difficult cases, where educational challenges are painfully mixed with legal imperatives.
 In these cases, the minors are entrusted to the Judicial Protection of Youth (PJJ).
 This branch of the Ministry of Justice is responsible for supporting young people and enforcing court decisions.

-The PJJ supports minors over the age of thirteen, as soon as they are indicted.
+The PJJ supports minors over the age of thirteen, from their indictment.
 It accompanies them until their trial, and beyond, sometimes after their majority.
 It has a main mission: to support minors in order to make constructive court decisions, to include them in a support process.
 “Judicial protection of youth does not have a punitive aspect.

 When a judge orders a measure against the young person, it is not to punish, it is to support him, to try that he does not reoffend“, estimates Maître Irène Durier, lawyer at the bar of Bobigny, specializing in children's issues.